NTLA-2002 for hereditary angioedema

 Common side effects of NTLA-2002

-No serious side effects related to NTLA-2002 were reported in the Phase 1 portion of the Phase 1/2 trial.
-The most commonly reported side effects of the therapy included infusion-related reactions, fatigue, and elevations in liver enzyme levels (possibly indicative of liver inflammation and damage).
+No serious side effects related to NTLA-2002 were reported in the Phase 1/2 trial.
+In the Phase 1 part, the most commonly reported safety issues were infusion-related reactions, fatigue, and elevations in liver enzyme levels (possibly indicative of liver inflammation and damage).
+In the Phase 2 part, the most common safety issues were fatigue, headache, and cold-like symptoms.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.